You’ve made the move to the world’s most robust, scalable, and agile commerce platform.

 Watch this video to learn more about Shopify Flow:

 Amplified across four stores, Launchpad saves 100% Pure engineer Chris Tran 12 hours per sale or campaign.
-He could save the company hundreds of hours as he applies Launchpad for smaller campaigns and sales.
+His time can now be directed towards solving other business challenges or innovating for future solutions.
+In the future, he’ll save hundreds of hours as he applies Launchpad for smaller campaigns and sales, too.

 - Product information management (PIM)

 - Enterprise resource planning (ERP)